richardanaya/js_ffi/README.md

 ## How it works

-1. Get a handle to some javascript function using the `js!` macro
+1. Get a handle to some Javascript function using the `js!` macro
 2. If you are invoking this function as a regular function, use the appropriate invoke function based on the number of arguments you are passing (`invoke_1`,`invoke_7`,etc.).
 3. If you are invoking this function as a method of an objected represented by a `JSValue`, use the appropriate invoke function based on the number of arguments you are passing (`call_1`,`invoke_7`,etc.) and make sure your object is the first paramter.
 4. For each argument you are passing specify the type of the argument (`TYPE_STRING`,`TYPE_NUMBER`, etc.) and then the argument as a `JSValue`.